 Hope is a dangerous thing.
 Entering Friday night, that belief was the only thing Bloomgren and his players had to hold onto.
 Now they have data, real life results of their hope in action.
 It wasn’t perfect and the taste in their mouthes is decidedly bitter.
 But something clicked on Friday.
 The Owls were able to prove to themselves they were different from a year ago.

 Bloomgren said it best.
 “There’s so many things that will be so obvious to so many people that we are no the same team from 2018, we’re just not,” he declared.
 “The programs different.
 The way guys are working is different.
 Everything is just different.”

 Following a 2-11 season, different is a very good thing.
 Thus far in 2019, Rice Football is 0-1 with 11 more opportunities to turn that confidence into reality.
-The next game can’t come soon enough.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+The next game can’t come soon enough.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.